saguileran/Simulation-Protocol/index.md

 We recommend use linux system to execute the code or at lest a virutal machine.
 #

-# Lattice Boltzmann Method
+# LBM Code

 The algorithm used have three principal parts, the recipe.

-* Stream:
+* **Stream:** Update density function vector for neighbors.

-* Macroscopic quantities: Calculate density function, fluxes and density equilibirum function for each point, for acoustic waves the density function is the pressure.
+* **Macroscopic:** quantities: Calculate density function, fluxes and density equilibirum function for each point, for acoustic waves the density function is the pressure.

-* Colide:
+* **Colide:** Calculate and update density functionm, at the same time boundary conditions are execute.

 <p align="center">
   <img  src="https://ars.els-cdn.com/content/image/1-s2.0-S0965997816301855-gr3.jpg">
 </p>

-Esquematicamente se utilizan
+Schematic diagram of LBM steps, the data can be export in three ways: puntually or an "area microphone" (t, rho), or density function for all grid (x, y, rho).
+Export all grid data is slower than just micriphones, this data is use to visualization while microphones data is used to analyze Fourier spectrum.

 <p align="center">
   <img  src="https://github.com/saguileran/Simulation-Protocol/blob/master/Images/LBM-steps.png" width="600">
 </p>

+## Libraries and LBM constants

 Necessary libraries